pentestfunctions/chrome_brave_password_webhook/README.md

 ## 📋 Requirements

 - Windows operating system
-- Chrome and/or Brave browser installed
+- Chrome, Edge, Opera or Bravr installed
 - PowerShell
 - Administrator privileges (for best results)

 ## 🔧 How It Works

-1. The tool stops any running Chrome or Brave processes
+1. The tool stops any running Chrome, Edge, Opera and Brave processes
 2. Extracts encrypted passwords from the browsers
 3. Prepares a Python decryption script
 4. Sends the script to your specified webhook